ev3dev/edu-docs/docs/programming/eclipse-ide.md

 ### Configuring Target Processor

+> Note: This tab is only available for Eclipse Managed projects.
+This means that the entire project build process will be managed by Eclipse and will not be controlled via manually generated (custom) Makefiles.
+Eclipse Managed projects must be created via `File->New->C Project`.
+Imported projects with existing Makefiles would not be able to make use of Target Processor configuration options.

 Under `Target processor`, select the appropriate ARM family.
 For the LEGO Mindstorms EV3, it is `arm926ej-s`.
 The architecture and instruction set should be set to `Toolchain default`

 ![Custom Toolchain](../../images/pics/c-project-build-settings-tool-settings.png)